bterwijn/memory_graph/README.md

 ## Hidden Edges ##

-As the value of `x` is shown in the graph, we would want to show all the references to it, but the Slicer hides references by slicing the list to keep the graph small.
-The `max_missing_edges` variable determines how many hidden references to `x` we show.
+As the value of `x` is shown in the graph, we would want to show all the references to it, but the default list Slicer hides references by slicing the list to keep the graph small.
+The `max_missing_edges` variable then determines how many additional hidden references to `x` we show.
 If there are more references then we show, then theses hidden references are shown with dashed lines to indicate some references are left out.

 ```python
 import memory_graph as mg